Online Concurrent Multi-Robot Coverage Path Planning: Evaluation

 \subsubsection{Comparison of Mission Time in Table \ref{tab:experimental_results}}

 \shortversion {

 } \longversion {

 } First, \textit{the number of participants per planning round} $R^*$ increases with $R$ as more robots become participants.
 In \FnOnDemCPP, inactive participants of the current horizon participate again in the next horizon with the new participants, who reach their goals in the current horizon.
 However, in \FnConCPP, the next planning round starts instantly even if $I_{par}$ contains only one participant, which could be an inactive participant of the current round or a new participant (lines 36-39 or 40-42 in Algorithm \ref{algo:concpp}).
 So, $R^*$ is lesser in \FnConCPP.
+Recall that in \FnAPFCPP, all the $R$ robots participate in each horizon.

 Next, \textit{the total computation time} $T_c$ increases with $R$ because in each round, finding cost-optimal paths and subsequently collision-free paths for $R^*$ participants while respecting $R - R^*$ non-participants' paths become intensive as Figure \ref{fig:comp_time_per_round_stat} shows.
-As $R^*$ is lesser in \FnConCPP. $T_c$ is also lesser in \FnConCPP.
-Out of $T_c$, the total computation time that overlaps with the path following in \textbf{P\&F} intervals is denoted by $T^{ol}_c$, which is $81-99\%$ of $T_c$.
+As $R^*$ is lesser in \FnConCPP, $T_c$ is also lesser in \FnConCPP. \shortversion{Out}\longversion{As Figure. \ref{fig:comp_time_stat} shows, out} of $T_c$, the total computation time that overlaps with the path following in \textbf{P\&F} intervals is denoted by $T^{ol}_c$, which is $81-99\%$ of $T_c$.
 The results indicate that almost all the computations have happened in parallel, with at least one robot following its path.
-It strongly establishes the strength of the concurrent CPP framework.
+It firmly establishes the strength of the concurrent CPP framework.
+Despite \FnAPFCPP's low time complexity, its $T_c$ exceeds that of \FnConCPP's as $R$ increases because all $R$ robots participate in \FnAPFCPP.
+Also, in large complex workspaces, its dead-end recovery procedure gets triggered for many robots in most horizons.
+It gets even worse with the relatively complex motions of TurtleBots.